in 99 words

 Don't worry—I'm not going to wave my hands and say, "Too many bugs?
 No problem!
 Just write fewer bugs!"
 To stop writing bugs, you have to take a rigorous, thoughtful approach to software development.

-Start with test-driven development (TDD).
-TDD is a proven technique for reducing the number of defects you generate [Janzen & Saiedian].
-It leads to a comprehensive suite of unit and integration tests and, perhaps more importantly, structures your work into small, easily-verifiable steps.
+Start with test-driven development (TDD), which is a proven technique for reducing the number of defects you generate [Janzen & Saiedian].
+It leads to a comprehensive suite of unit and integration tests, and perhaps more importantly, structures your work into small, easily-verifiable steps.
 Teams using TDD report that they rarely need to use a debugger.

 To enhance the benefits of test-driven development, work sensible hours and program all production code in pairs.
-Both of these techniques enhance your brainpower, helping you make fewer mistakes and allowing you to see mistakes more quickly.
+This improves your brainpower, which helps you make fewer mistakes and allows you to see mistakes more quickly.
 Pair programming also provides positive peer pressure, which helps you maintain the self-discipline you need to follow defect-reduction practices.

-Test-driven development is a powerful technique for eliminating coding defects, but code isn't your only source of defects.
-Software teams also produce good code that does the wrong thing.
+Test-driven development helps you eliminate coding defects, but code isn't your only source of defects.
+You can also produce good code that does the wrong thing.
 To prevent these requirements-oriented defects, work closely with your stakeholders.
 Enlist on-site customers to sit with your team.
 Use customer tests to help communicate complicated domain rules.
 Have testers work with customers to find and fix gaps in their approach to requirements.
-Demonstrate your software to stakeholders every week and act on their feedback.
+Demonstrate your software to stakeholders every week, and act on their feedback.

 Supplement these practices with good coding standards and a "done done" checklist.
 These will help you remember and avoid common mistakes.